-Chapter 2, "Installation and Config-
+Chapter 1, "Installation and Configuration"

-uration"

 This chapter describes how to download, install and configure Sourcery CodeBench Lite.
-This section describes the available installation options and explains how to set up your environment so that you can build applications.
+This section documents host system requirements and explains how to set up your environment so that you can build and debug applications.

-Chapter 3, "Sourcery CodeBench

-Lite for MIPS ELF"
+Chapter 2, "Sourcery CodeBench Lite for MIPS ELF"

 This chapter contains information about using Sourcery CodeBench Lite that is specific to MIPS ELF targets.
-You should read this chapter to learn how to best use Sourcery

-CodeBench Lite on your target system.
+You should read this chapter to learn how to best use Sourcery CodeBench Lite on your target system.

-Chapter 4, "Using Sourcery CodeBench from the Command

-Line"

-This chapter explains how to build applications with Sourcery CodeBench Lite using the command line.
+Chapter 3, "Using Sourcery CodeBench from the Command Line" This chapter explains how to build applications with Sourcery CodeBench Lite using the command line.
 In the process of reading this chapter, you will build a simple application that you can use as a model for your own programs.

-Chapter 5, "CS3: The CodeSourcery Common Startup Code Sequence"
+Chapter 4, "CS3: The CodeSourcery Common Startup Code Sequence"